jpoehls/dotnetmigrations/readme.md

 1. Run `.\build.bat`.
 2. Look in the `@artifacts` folder.

 This is how we build for releases as well.
-The build script will run all the unit tests just to make sure everything checks out.
+The build script will update the NuGet packages and run all the unit tests just to make sure everything checks out.

 ## Contributors